andrew-ge-wu/Site/CircuitWall/content/articles/kafka-multi-dc.md

 Although data center failure is rare, it is important to feel safe and prepared for such situations.

-Choose and implement a solution to your need and test them for real before going to production.
-Go for the three data center setup, it can achieve both consistency and availability on the cluster level with little overhead.
+Choose and implement a solution to your needs, test them before going to production and remember that, you have the chance to customize topics individually as most of the configurations are per topic.
+If it is possible, go for the three data center setup, it can achieve both consistency and availability on the cluster level with little overhead.

 In general, I am interested in site reliability topics, let me know your thoughts!